-Beginning in 2011, the National Endowment for the Arts has convened a Federal Interagency Task Force on the Arts and Human Development to encourage more and better research on how the arts can help people reach their full potential at all stages of life.
-Task force members represent multiple units across federal government, including the U.S. Department of Health and Human Services, the National Institutes of Health, the National Science Foundation, and the U.S. Department of Education, among others.
+From 2011 to 2023, the National Endowment for the Arts convened a Federal Interagency Task Force on the Arts and Human Development to encourage more and better research on how the arts can help people reach their full potential at all stages of life.
+Task force members represented multiple units across federal government, including the U.S. Department of Health and Human Services, the National Institutes of Health, the National Science Foundation, and the U.S. Department of Education, among others.

-To date, the Task Force has met quarterly to share ideas and information about research gaps and opportunities for understanding the arts' role in improving health and educational outcomes throughout the lifespan.
-The Task Force has conducted a series of public webinars on compelling research and practices.
-Additionally, the group has collaborated on reports, research announcements, and convenings about the arts and human development.
+The Task Force met quarterly to share ideas and information about research gaps and opportunities for understanding the arts' role in improving health and educational outcomes throughout the lifespan.
+The Task Force conducted a series of public webinars on compelling research and practices.
+Additionally, the group collaborated on reports, research announcements, and convenings about the arts and human development.
 Task Force Members

 Staying Engaged: Health Patterns of Older Americans Who Participate in the Arts

 This report describes arts participation patterns of older adults (aged 55 and over) tracked by the 2014 Health and Retirement Study.
 The nationally representative sample is also analyzed for its attitudes toward the arts.
 Central to the report, however, is an examination of the health characteristics (cognitive ability, physical function, and hypertension rates) among adults who created art, who attended arts events, or who did both or did neither.

 The National Endowment for the Arts Guide to Community-Engaged Research in the Arts and Health